Stroka Lab

 Professor Kimberly Stroka

 In January 2015 Dr. Kimberly Stroka began her appointment as Assistant Professor at the University of Maryland, College Park in the Fischell Department of Bioengineering, and was promoted to Associate Professor in July 2021.
 She heads the Cell and Microenvironment Engineering Lab.
 She completed her postdoctoral training at Johns Hopkins University in the Department of Chemical and Biomolecular Engineering and Institute for NanoBioTechnology.
-She received her Ph.D. in Bioengineering in 2011 from the University of Maryland-College Park and her B.S. summa cum laude in Physics in 2006 from Denison University.
-In her PhD work with Dr. Helim Aranda-Espinoza, Dr. Stroka developed a novel hydrogel-based in vitro model in order to evaluate the effects of blood vessel stiffening on endothelial cell biomechanics, leukocyte mechanosensing, and leukocyte transmigration, during a normal immune response and in the context of cardiovascular disease.
-In Dr. Stroka’s postdoctoral work with Dr. Konstantinos Konstantopoulos at Johns Hopkins University, she integrated microfabrication, molecular biology, live cell imaging, and theoretical modeling in order to uncover a new mechanism by which metastatic tumor cells migrate through confined microenvironments.
+She received her Ph.D. in Bioengineering in 2011 from the University of Maryland, College Park and her B.S. summa cum laude in Physics in 2006 from Denison University.
+In her PhD work with Dr. Helim Aranda-Espinoza, Dr. Stroka developed a novel hydrogel-based in vitro model and used it to evaluate the effects of vascular matrix stiffening on endothelial cell biomechanics, leukocyte mechanosensing, and leukocyte transmigration, during a normal immune response and in the context of cardiovascular disease.
+In Dr. Stroka’s postdoctoral work with Dr. Konstantinos Konstantopoulos at Johns Hopkins University, she integrated microfabrication, molecular biology, live cell imaging, and theoretical modeling in order to uncover a not-yet understood mechanism by which metastatic tumor cells migrate through confined microenvironments.

 Research Assistant Professor